-While St. Basil's Cathedral is a can't-miss attraction in Moscow, it's easy to take for granted.
-While beautiful, it is such an expected part of Red Square that it may go under-appreciated, but at certain points in history, the structure was slated for destruction.
-Learn more about this important landmark.
+While St. Basil's Cathedral, is a can't-miss attraction in Moscow, it's interesting to know that, at certain points in history, the structure was slated for destruction.
+Learn more about this important landmark, now a state historical museum, and how you can visit.

 One Cathedral, Many Names